Why Brunei's Princess Sarah designed head scarves for women

 "Although there is an expectation of decency in line with our Islamic views, you can wear whatever you want."

-Yusof agrees that fashion holds significance, especially in southeast Asia where dress and religion go hand in hand.
+Yusof agrees that fashion holds significance, especially in southeast Asia where dress and religion often go hand in hand.

 "I delayed wearing a headscarf for a long time," says Yusof.
 "My mom is very conservative and kept asking me to cover up.